 This family-owned business has been in operation since 2007 and is frequented by some A-list celebrities, like Rihanna who was spotted there on multiple occasions (most recently after Met Gala in 2023 with A$AP Rocky).
 It also served as one of the filming location for Collateral Beauty with Will Smith (if you love visiting famous filming locations, I have this post listing the restaurants in NYC that appeared in films and on TV).

 They are open 24/7 and have an extensive menu with all the regular suspects: omelets, pancakes and waffles, burgers.
-There’s a little kids menu and a lot of vegetarian options.
+They have a kids menu and a lot of vegetarian options.
+This is genuinely good diner food, no more no less.

 Boulton&Watt